riccardobon/gss/README.md

 First version developed on 2019-05-26

 ## Introduction
-Implementation of the golden-section search algorithm for unimodal sequences.
+Implementation of the golden-section search algorithm for **unimodal sequences**.
 Finds extrema (minimum or maximum).
 Tested with Python 3.7.